 Frederick J. Ryan, Jr.

-Frederick J. Ryan, Jr. is publisher and CEO of The Washington Post and affiliated publishing businesses.
-During his time at The Washington Post, it has been recognized for excellence in journalism with multiple Pulitzer Prizes and was twice named by Fast Company Magazine as the World’s Most Innovative Media Company.
+He served as publisher and CEO of The Washington Post from 2014-2023.
+During his leadership, it was recognized for excellence in journalism with 13 Pulitzer Prizes and twice named by Fast Company Magazine as the “World’s Most Innovative Media Company.”

-Prior to his government service, Mr. Ryan was an attorney at the Los Angeles law firm of Hill, Farrer & Burrill.
-He graduated Magna Cum Laude from the University of Southern California with a Bachelor’s Degree in Political Science and Speech Communication in 1977 and received a Juris Doctorate from the University of Southern California Law Center in 1980.
+Prior to his government service, Ryan was an attorney at the Los Angeles law firm of Hill, Farrer & Burrill.
+He graduated magna cum laude from USC with a bachelor’s degree in political science and speech communication in 1977 and received a J.D. from the USC Gould School of Law in 1980.

 He is author of Wine and the White House: A History, published by the White House Historical Association.
 He was also the editor of Ronald Reagan: The Wisdom and Humor of The Great Communicator, published by Harper Collins in 1995, and Ronald Reagan: The Great Communicator, published by Harper Collins in 2001.